Visitor Behavior Analysis

 Such insights can help you identify where visitors’ eyes are fixed on most if they are being distracted by any element (visual or textual) on the web pages, and help you place the most important elements in the most popular section by tracking visitors’ gaze pattern.

 Session recording enables you to record user and visitor sessions on your website which is later analyzed to dig insights into how visitors interact with your website.
 It enables marketers to step into their audiences’ shoes and experience first-hand what they experienced on your website.
 Session recording not only enables you to understand visitor behavior but also identifies leakages in the funnel and friction areas on your website.

 Such insights enable you to make data-backed optimization decisions, cater personalized fixes to pain points of different visitor segments, derive explanations for various metrics of various web pages and the website overall, apply insights to other marketing activities, increase conversions, and so on.

-Website (intercept) surveys are the most direct way of getting site visitors’ feedback and gauging the kind of experience they had on your website.
+Website (intercept) surveys are the most direct way to get the feedback of site visitors and gauge the kind of experience they had on your website.
 Broadly, there are 3 types of website surveys, namely, pop-up surveys, widget surveys, and collapsible pop-up surveys:

 - Pop-up website surveys: These surveys pop-up on your visitors’ screen when they are active on a browser.
 They pop up when an event is triggered.
 Based on the way they are configured, pup-up surveys can appear anywhere across the visitors’ website journey.